What CISOs Get Wrong About Automation (And How to Fix It)

 TL;DR

 Many CISOs stumble with automation by chasing tools instead of outcomes, automating low-value tasks, and leaving out human oversight.
-These mistakes turn automation from a solution into a new problem—creating blind spots, wasted budgets, and frustrated teams.
-The fix is smarter strategy, not more software.
-Focus on automating high-impact workflows like triage and investigation, keep analysts in the loop, and measure results based on real security outcomes.
-When done right, automation cuts noise, strengthens response, and turns CISO automation mistakes into fast, measurable wins.
+These mistakes turn automation from a solution into a new problem by creating blind spots, wasted budgets, and frustrated teams.

 Introduction